gpdowney/lightweightLSAT/docs/index.md

     This pattern recognition is key to speed on the test.

     But there are more than 8 game types.
-    So why not memorize every type of games?
+    So why not memorize every type of game?
     Because the weirder types are usually remixes of the 8 most common types.
     This means you can adapt skills from easy games for the hard ones.